jac11/PlainHash/README.md

 * plainHash script help to  crack hash by using wordlist
 * PlainHash use Secure hashes and message digests 'hashlib'
 * PlainHash use for salt hash 'crypt'
-* user -i info or --info info for more information

 ##  Hash Support :
 * MD5  - SHA_1 - SHA_256
 * SHA3_384 - BLAKE2c - SHA_3_512